cathaloruaidh/genomeBuildConversion/README.md

 ## 3.4 Combine Sites
-Combine all the individual base-pair sites and collapse into multi-site regions.
+For each of the five unstable regions, combine all the individual base-pair sites and collapse into multi-site regions.
+Additionally, combine the four novel unstable regions into one file.

 ```
 cd ../COMBINE ;